 If you'd like to be on our email list, please sign-up below.

 A Vedic fire ritual is an expression of gratitude and awe for the sacredness of all life and our profound connection with nature, the divine and each other.
 At the same time, the sacred fire calls forth the noble qualities that shimmer within each person's heart - even when they seem out of view.

 Yajnas are rare opportunities to listen to exquisite Vedic chanting, observe traditional Vedic rituals, and experience their power and blessings in all areas of our lives.

-All Pujas and Yagnas are currently taking place in Mexico and California.
+Yajnas and courses are generally live streamed from Satara, India and Los Angeles on auspicious holidays.
 Live streams will occur during the auspicious times, locally.
 Video replays will be available soon after the live stream ends, so you may watch live, or at your convenience after the event.

-When you register, you will receive a receipt immediately, and soon after that you will receive information from Shruti Gandha with Puja details and more information about the live stream and the video replay.
+When you register, you will receive a receipt immediately, and soon after that you will receive information from Shruti Gandha with event details and more information about the live stream and the video replay.

 Yagnas are conducted by Vedamurti Shri Vivekshastri Godbole, the Acharya of the Shree Krishna Yajurveda Pathshala in Satara, India.